What is government procurement?

-Government Procurement is the acquisition of goods and services by Ministries, Departments, Organs of State and Statutory Boards.
+Government procurement is the acquisition of goods and services via contract by Ministries, Departments, Organs of State and Statutory Boards.

-The Ministry of Finance (MOF) is responsible for the Government Procurement (GP) policy framework, which governs how Government agencies conduct their procurement within the GP framework.
+The Ministry of Finance is responsible for the Government Procurement (GP) policies, which govern how government agencies conduct their procurement.

-As Singapore is a party to the World Trade Organisation’s Agreement on Government Procurement and several Free Trade Agreements, our GP framework is required to be aligned with international standards and obligations.
-It is based on the principles of fairness, transparency and value-for-money (VFM).
+As Singapore is a party to the World Trade Organisation’s Agreement on Government Procurement and several Free Trade Agreements, our GP framework is aligned with international standards and commitments.

-We maintain an open and transparent procurement system.
-The government's procurement requirements, procedures and evaluation criteria for quotations and tenders are published openly on the Government Electronic Business (GeBIZ) portal.
+The Government's procurement requirements, procedures and evaluation criteria for quotations and tenders are published openly on the Government Electronic Business (GeBIZ) portal.

-The Auditor-General’s Office (AGO) carries out regular audits on government agencies’ compliance with MOF’s policies and rules.
-These audits cover the proper accounting of public moneys and use of public resources, so as to enhance public accountability.
+The Auditor-General’s Office (AGO) regularly audits government agencies for compliance with official policies and rules.
+These audits cover the proper accounting of public moneys and use of public resources so as to enhance public accountability.